EffieChantzi/COMBImageDL/COMBO-MF/COMBO_MF_README.md

 - Merge results from all prototypes

-The following short animation shows how to deploy the computational module COMBO-MF, in order to merge all intra-plate analyses results from all different prototypes.
+The following short animation shows how to deploy the computational module COMBO-MF, in order to merge all intra-plate analysis results from all different prototypes.

 ![Demo_IntraPlate_MergePrototypes](./COMBO_MF_IntraPlate_AllPrototypes.gif)